 ABSTRACT

-Objective: To evaluate the efficacy and safety of the tacrolimus (TAC) as a switching maintenance therapy in patients with established rheumatoid arthritis (RA) in remission after receiving tumor necrosis factor inhibitor (TNFi) and methotrexate (MTX) combination therapy.
+Objectives: To evaluate the efficacy and safety of tacrolimus (TAC) as switching maintenance therapy in patients with established rheumatoid arthritis (RA) in remission after receiving combination therapy with tumor necrosis factor inhibitor (TNFi) and methotrexate (MTX).

-Methods: The study was an 24-week open-label equivalence trial which included patients receiving TNFi and MTX at stable dose for ≥24 weeks, patients in low disease activity (LDA) on Disease activity score in 28-joint (DAS28) for ≥12 weeks.
-Patients chose between two arms: maintenance (TNFi plus MTX arm) or switching to TAC from TNFi (TAC plus MTX arm).
-The primary outcome was the difference in the proportion of patients who maintained LDA at week 24 using logistic regression model.
+Methods: This 24-week, open-label, equivalence trial included patients who received TNFi and MTX at stable doses for ≥24 weeks and patients with low disease activity (LDA) on Disease Activity Score-28 (DAS28) for ≥12 weeks.
+Patients chose between two arms: maintenance (TNFi plus MTX) or switched arm (TAC plus MTX).
+The primary outcome was the difference in the proportion of patients who maintained LDA at week 24, which was assessed a using logistic regression model.

-Results: In the efficacy analysis, 34 and 80 patients included in the TAC plus MTX arm and TNFi plus MTX arm, respectively, which was less than planned.
-At week 24, LDA was maintained in 91% of patients in TAC plus MTX arm, and 99% in the TNFi plus MTX arm (Odds ratio, 0.14; 95% confidence interval, 0.01–1.59).
-Drug related adverse event (AE) was more common in TAC plus MTX arm (20.9% vs 7.1%, P = 0.0501).
+Results: In efficacy analysis, 34 and 80 patients were included in the maintenance and switched arms, respectively, which was less than planned.
+At week 24, LDA was maintained in 91% and 99% of patients in maintenance and switched arms, respectively (odds ratio, 0.14; 95% confidence interval, 0.01–1.59).
+Drug-related adverse event (AE) was commoner in the maintenance arm compared with the switched arm (20.9% vs. 7.1%, respectively, P = 0.0501).
 Half of AEs related to TAC were abdominal pain.

-Conclusions: This controlled study testing a novel treatment strategy that switching to TAC from TNFi in patients with RA in sustained low disease activity demonstrated that 91% of patients have maintained LDA over 24 weeks after discontinuing TNFi.
+Conclusions: This controlled study tested a novel treatment strategy of switching from TNFi to TAC in patients with RA with sustained LDA demonstrated that 91% of patients maintained LDA over 24 weeks after discontinuing TNFi.

-Keywords: Rheumatoid arthritis; Tacrolimus; Tumor necrosis factor inhibitors; Maintenance; Low disease activity
+Keywords: rheumatoid arthritis; tacrolimus; tumor necrosis factor inhibitors; maintenance; low disease activity

 INTRODUCTION

-Rheumatoid arthritis (RA) is a representative autoimmune disease that causes progressive joint damage and deformity, which eventually lead to functional disability.1 Thanks to an early diagnosis of RA, the treat-to-target strategy, and effective disease-modifying anti-rheumatic drugs (DMARDs), remission is achievable goal, which can prevent or reduce progression of joint damage and inflammation-related comorbidities.2-5 During last three decades, development of targeted DMARDs has revolutionized RA therapeutics.
-The targets have included a variety of cytokines, specific lymphocyte subsets, cell-surface receptors, and signaling pathways.
-The first biological DMARDs (bDMARDs) inhibited tumor necrosis factor-α (TNF-α) from binding to its receptors, which is a cytokine that is central to the inflammatory cascade in host defense against infection and malignancies, as well as promotes pannus formation and bone erosion in RA.6 Since the first development of TNF-α inhibitor (TNFi) in 1980s, five different drugs based on blocking TNF-α have entered clinical use and proven the therapeutic efficacy and safety in RA.7-9
+Rheumatoid arthritis (RA) is an autoimmune disease with progressive joint damage and deformities, which eventually result in functional disability.[1]
+Thanks to early diagnosis, treat-to-target strategy, and effective disease-modifying anti-rheumatic drugs (DMARDs), remission is achievable, which can prevent or reduce the progression of joint damage and inflammation-related comorbidities.[2-5] Over the last three decades, targeted DMARDs have revolutionized RA therapeutics.
+The targets include several cytokines, specific lymphocyte subsets, cell-surface receptors, and signaling pathways.
+The first biological DMARDs (bDMARDs) inhibited tumor necrosis factor-α (TNF-α) from binding to its receptors.
+TNF-α is a central cytokine in the inflammatory cascade against infection and malignancies that promotes pannus formation and bone erosion in RA.[6]
+Since TNF-α inhibitors (TNFi) were developed in the 1980s, five drugs with proven therapeutic efficacy and safety in RA are used clinically.[7-9]

-In the recent update of RA management, we can consider tapering TNFi, such as drug dose reduction or prolonged interval, when the treatment is combined with conventional synthetic DMARD (csDMARD).10 However, the potential side effects of TNFi, such as serious infection,11 malignancy concerns,12 13 inconvenience of injection, and the economic burden14 from long-term use of it persist as long as the drug has been used.
-The complete discontinuation of TNFi is not recommended because most of the cases recur after stopping the drugs.15-17
+Recent updates on RA management permit tapering TNFi with dose reduction or prolonged intervals in combination with conventional synthetic DMARDs (csDMARDs).[10]
+However, potential side effects of TNFi, such as serious infections,[11] concerns of malignancies,12 13 inconvenience of injections, and economic burden[14] prevent their long-term use.
+Complete discontinuation of TNFi is not recommended because of high rate of recurrence.[15-17]